kmuto/review/doc/format.md

 ## Figure

 You can use `//image{ ... //}` for figures.
-You can write comments or Ascii art in the block as alternative description.
+You can write comments or Ascii art in the block as an alternative description.
 When publishing, it's simply ignored.